netscaler/ADC-scripts/docs/usage/speeding-up-execution.md

 Also we call the ``netscaler_save_config`` module only once in the handlers section.

-The number of times the configuration will be saved on the Netscaler module is only one regardless of the number of changes, or none if there is no change recorded in the result of any of the netscaler modules.
+The number of times the configuration will be saved on the NetScaler module is only one regardless of the number of changes, or none if there is no change recorded in the result of any of the netscaler modules.